astronomer/astronomer/docs/ee-installation-config.md

 `cd` to where you cloned `helm.astronomer.io`

-Create a `config.yaml` for your domain setting overrides by copying [config.tpl.yaml](https://github.com/astronomer/helm.astronomer.io/blob/master/config.tpl.yaml) if you don't already have one.
+Create a `config.yaml` for your domain setting overrides by copying [master.yaml](https://github.com/astronomer/helm.astronomer.io/blob/master/configs/master.yaml) if you don't already have one.

+(If you are on GKE, you can use the GKE one).

 ```
-cp config.tpl.yaml config.yaml
+cp master.yaml config.yaml
 ```

 Change the branch on GitHub to match your desired Astronomer Platform version.